mebusy/notes/dev_notes/AI_CS188_CPS.md

 You will spend more times at higher places on the mountain.
 So essentially *e* here is your fitness function.
 If the fitness function is high you'll spend more time up there because it takes you longer to bounce.
 As the temperature decreases you tend to get stuck where you are.
 You get the beautiful guarantee that such as T goes to 0 you got to do it right then you will converge to the optimal state.
 And you will spend kind of infinitely much time .

+ - Idea:  Escape local maxima by allowing downhill moves
+	- But make them rarer as time goes on

 Genetic Algorithems